microsoft/pxt/README.md

+# Programming Experience Toolkit
-# KindScript - A kinder JavaScript experience
+## A kinder JavaScript experience

 [![Build Status](https://travis-ci.org/Microsoft/kindscript.svg?branch=master)](https://travis-ci.org/Microsoft/kindscript)

-KindScript is a framework for creating special-purpose programming experiences for beginners, especially focused on computer science education.
-KindScript's underlying programming language is a subset of TypeScript (leaving out JavaScript dynamic features).
+Programming Experience Toolkit (PXT) is a framework for creating special-purpose programming experiences for beginners, especially focused on computer science education.
+PXT's underlying programming language is a subset of TypeScript (leaving out JavaScript dynamic features).

-The main features of KindScript are:
+The main features of PXT are:
 * a Blockly-based code editor along with converter to the text format
 * an ACE-based text editor with enhanced, robust auto-completion and auto-correction
 * extensibility support to define new blocks in TypeScript